403errors/youtube-fact-checker-extension/README.md

 ## Usage

 Once installed, the extension will automatically activate on YouTube video pages.
 A sidebar will appear with the fact-checking results and reliability score.
+Here's an example of the fact-checking results displayed in the sidebar:

 ![statistics_page](https://github.com/user-attachments/assets/5d3a8acb-f36b-42cd-8b83-6e1c472cac0c)

+You can configure the extension's settings from the popup:

 ![settings_page](https://github.com/user-attachments/assets/739151fa-0605-43d5-b6ab-5775db74a60d)